Symmetry and symmetry breaking for the fractional Caffarelli-Kohn-Nirenberg inequality: Introduction and statement of the results

-Note that the most general theorem on existence of a Felli-Schneider type curve separating the symmetry and symmetry breaking regions should be possible, but it is a highly non-trivial question since the proof in the local case relies on the explicit knowledge of the spectrum of Schr\"odinger type operator.
-Here we provide some evidence that in the fractional setting a similar phenomenon should occur (see the last part of Section \ref{sec7}).

-We also remark that, while the first statement in Theorem \ref{thm3} is expected, part \emph{ii} is quite surprising in comparison with the behavior of the Felli-Schneider curve in the local case.
+We first remark that, while the first statement in Theorem \ref{thm3} is expected, \eqref{FS} is quite striking in comparison with the behavior of the Felli-Schneider curve in the local case.
 This does not yield a contradiction since our claim is not uniform in $\gamma$ as $\gamma\to 1$, as we will see in the proof.
-In any case, this is another interesting example where the non-local version presents a contrasted behavior from its local counterpart.\\
+In any case, this is another interesting example where the non-local version presents a contrasted behavior from its local counterpart.

-Our initial approach in the proofs is, similarly to the local case of \cite{Catrina_Wang2}, to rewrite the inequality in cylindrical coordinates.
-While this is an immediate change of variables in the local framework, in the non-local case this is a non-trivial step.
-The key is to look at some arguments coming from conformal geometry and, in particular, to look at the pseudo-differential operator that arises as the Dirichlet-to-Neumann operator for the scattering problem on Anti-de-Sitter space.
-When one translates this construction into more analytic terms, we find the conformal fractional Laplacian on the cylinder $P_\gamma$, which is just a conjugation of the usual fractional Laplacian on $\mathbb R^n$, but it has a simpler expression in polar coordinates.
-This theory has been developed in a series of papers following DelaTorre's PhD thesis and it is explained in Section \ref{section:preliminaries} below.